Ordained Minister Program

 • Lead with Authority: Ordination officially recognizes your role as a spiritual leader.

-• Expand Your Ministry Opportunities: Ordination qualifies you to perform official duties such as weddings, funerals, baptisms, and communion.
+• Expand Your Ministry Opportunities: Ordination qualifies you to perform official duties such as weddings, funerals, and baptisms.

 • Grow Spiritually and Professionally: Deepen your theological understanding and develop essential leadership skills.